jina-ai/jina/.github/2.0/COOKBOOK-Document.md

 ### Sort Elements

-`DocumentArray` is a subclass of `MutableSequence`, therefore you can use built-in Python `sort` to sort elements in a `DocumentArray` object, e.g.
+`DocumentArray` is a subclass of `MutableSequence`.
+Therefore you can use Pytohn's built-in `sort` to sort elements in a `DocumentArray` object:

 ```python
 from jina import DocumentArray, Document